-Some people are all for protein supplements, some not so much; me, I’m a big fan, as being a pretty much 100% plant based eater AND an exercise lover I find they are the only way I can meet my daily quota to avoid losing muscle mass.
-This, of course, could vary from person to person, but my advice would be to cover all bases and use a protein supplement at least every other day if nothing else.
+Some people are all for protein supplements, some not so much.
+Me, I’m a big fan, being as I’m pretty much a 100% plant based eater AND an exercise lover I find they are the only way I can meet my daily quota and avoid losing muscle mass.
+This, of course, may vary from person to person, but my advice would be to cover all bases and use a protein supplement at least every other day if nothing else.

 You will most definitely need extra protein if you are body building, doing lots of gym work, or wanting to cut fat and build muscle.
-Your body will need more due to the extra demand, but over time you will become more efficient at recycling protein so you may be able to cut down the fitter you get, contrary to popular belief.
+Your body will need more due to the extra demand, however, over time you will become more efficient at recycling protein, so contrary to popular belief, you may be able to cut down the fitter you get.

-Last but not least, as mentioned before, if you are wishing to lose weight then a good quality protein supplement can be a lifesaver as it will fill you up and help lower your blood sugar.
-Fluctuating blood sugar from eating too many refined carbohydrates can promote belly fat storage, so the more you can keep blood sugars on an even keel the slimmer you will be.
+Last but not least, if you are wishing to lose weight then a good quality protein supplement can be a lifesaver as it will fill you up and help lower your blood sugar.
+Fluctuating blood sugar from eating too many refined carbohydrates can promote belly fat storage, so the more you can keep those tempestuous blood sugars on an even keel the slimmer you will be.

-A protein shake can also make for a great snack; or even a meal replacement on a weight loss diet.
-There are some great protein powder brands doing all kinds of amazing things with amino acids these days, including adding green superfood powders, nutrients, enzymes, and even probiotics; and also making sure they are already full spectrum by blending specific types together.
-This can make them a meal in themselves, especially if you blend them with a banana, or an avocado – delicious!
+A protein shake can also make for a great snack – or even a meal replacement on a weight loss diet.
+There are some great protein powder companies doing all kinds of amazing things with amino acids these days, including adding green superfood powders, nutrients, enzymes, even probiotics, and also making sure they are already full spectrum by blending different types together.
+This can make them a meal in themselves, especially if you blend them with a banana or an avocado – delicious!

 Thanks for reading this post from zestforever.
 I hope you have learnt how to achieve your amino acid needs whatever your situation and current diet.
-I am happy to answer any further questions yo may have on this topic in the comments thread below, so feel free to fire away.
+I am happy to answer any further questions you may have on this topic in the comments thread, so feel free to fire away.